 Go to Search and search for a keyword inside the keywords box on the top

 To increase the coverage of the existing tag, we recommend adding the filter "documents with no tags" together with the initial keyword search.
 This simple action will filter the tickets related to your keyword by the ones that are not inside the existing tag yet.
-This will help you understand which new Concepts need to be added.
+This will help you understand which new Intents need to be added.